Are university formatting guidelines important?

 There are lots of rules that students should follow if they wish to succeed in a bachelor’s or master’s degree.
 From rules of academic conduct such as plagiarism and collusion avoidance to rules of which referencing style to use when conducting academic research.
 One of the simplest rules that students often overlook however relates to the design elements of a piece of assessed work, such as font size and style or the margin widths.
 When considered together, these elements are known as formatting.

 Although design-oriented rules of formatting might seem insignificant, these features can affect your final grade and so are worth paying attention to.
-In this short course on essay formatting, we therefore offer assistance in Lesson 1 with understanding what formatting is and why universities are so strict about how academic assignments are displayed.
-Then, in Lesson 2, we explore the ten key essay-formatting features that students should check before submitting their essay.
-Complete these two lessons and our related Lesson Worksheets and you should hopefully feel much more confident about handing in a perfectly formatted essay.
+In this short reader on essay formatting, we therefore offer assistance in Chapter 1 with understanding what formatting is and why universities are so strict about how academic assignments are displayed.
+Then, in Chapter 2, we explore the ten key essay-formatting features that students should check before submitting their essay.
+Complete these two chapters and our related Chapter Worksheets and you should hopefully feel much more confident about handing in a perfectly formatted essay.

 Why are universities strict on formatting?